 LVT 2015 r 2015 wh Bought in 2001 by a group of investors.
 There is a strong Bordeaux connection - use of Cru Classé casks for the raising, and links with Bordeaux winemakers.
 Quality is secure, if a little on the mainstream side, although the 2015 Paradoxe blanc was an accomplished **** wine

-LVT 2015 r 2016 wh 2015 rosé One of the leaders at Costières, whose wines, notably the rosés, are always full of fruit.
+LVT 2016 r 2016 wh 2015 rosé One of the leaders at Costières, whose wines, notably the rosés, are always full of fruit.
+Officially organic since the 2014 vintage, while vinifications have been free of SO2 use since 2015.
+The 2016 Costières Galets Rouges red was a striking **** STGT wine

 LVT 2009 r 2010 rosé Good, bright fruit in these wines, a 5th generation estate